Monday June 5, 2023

-Most are starting to question why women convicted of misdemeanor sex crimes are getting a free pass from having to register as a sex offender in Oregon, when their male counterparts are having to.
+Why aren't women convicted of misdemeanor sex crimes required to register as a sex offender in Oregon?

 (SALEM) - For most of us, there are those inevitable memories of our younger more foolish days, fooling around in a parked car.